Faheemw09/Amazonn--Ecommerce-app/amazonn/README.md

 Project-Code: envious-cactus-6437

-🛒🛒This is a Amazon Shopping Site's clone version created using ReactJs.
-Here we can able to add your items to the cart and also able to purchase the products using your card via stripe payment method.
+This project is a web application for an e-commerce website built with React, React-Redux, Material UI, Chakra UI, Styled Components, HTML, CSS, and JavaScript.
+The application allows users to browse products, add them to their cart, and checkout.
+Additionally, it features a filter and sort functionality that allows users to search for products based on brand and color.

-Netlify Link :-
+Deploy Link :-

  Snippets of Our Website-

- Home Page-
+ Home Page
+The home page displays featured products and allows users to navigate to the product page.
 ![image](https://github.com/Faheemw09/envious-cactus-6437/assets/110039298/536b940e-f1b8-4a50-8db7-115376c2425a)